bluescan/synth/README.md

 # Synth

+An Amiga mod player written in C. Originally only worked on Linux but has since been adapted to use port-audio, although only working in mono on PC.
+Supports the original Amiga 4-channel mod files and converts them into simple PCM streams.
+Applies most of the supported mod effects and mixes channels appropriately.
+Synth works on Windows using the Port Audio library but unlike the Linux version is only mono.

-An Amiga mod player written in C using Port Audio.
-This C code was written a long time ago (1996) so it seems likely the outstanding issues below may remain outstanding indefinitely.
+This code is old (circa 1996), a little cryptic, and written in C. It still seems to work pretty well though.
+Oddly, only the debug version is working, so build that in VS 2015 Community Edition if you want to try.
+It seems likely the outstanding issues below may remain outstanding indefinitely.
 For posterity:

 ### To Do
-The current outstanding items for synth:

 * Should LoadMod return the bitwise OR of all the Load function calls, or should it fail after the first failure??  file: loadmod.c/h